SUSAN TREGONING PHOTOGRAPHY

 Soule Steam Feed Works Machine Shop

 The company's founder, George Wilberforce Soulé, patented over 40 inventions between 1885 and 1930.
 Most of his designs were incorporated into products for sawmills around the South, but he also had many steam engine technology innovations.
-The company sold the products they produced worldwide.
+The company sold the products it produced worldwide.

 The Soulé Steam Feed Works was listed on the National Register of Historic Places in 1979 and became a Mississippi Landmark in 2003.